ndm767/fortran-raytracer/README.md

 # Fortran Raytracer

-A raytracer written in Fortran for fun
+A raytracer written in Fortran (and a little C) for fun